 Unfortunately, some gamers might be disappointed by the lack of dedicated macro keys, but at least every key can be reprogrammed.
 The wrist rest is also a dust magnet but is easily cleanable.
 This is one of the most versatile mechanical keyboards and its customizable switches make it a unique option.

 If you prefer to keep your setup free of cables, take a look at the Logitech G915 LIGHTSPEED.
 It doesn't have an OLED screen like the SteelSeries Apex Pro, but it does have a column of dedicated macro keys, which is great for MMO games.
-It uses proprietary low-profile tactile mechanical switches that are similar to Cherry MX Browns, though you can get the keyboard with linear or clicky switches if you prefer.
-These switches provide a light tactile bump that lets you know when a keystroke has been registered, and they have a very short pre-travel distance, making the keyboard feel very responsive.
-You can customize the backlight of each key individually through Logitech's G HUB software, and the keyboard has onboard memory to save profiles if you need to switch to another computer.
-For multitaskers, you can pair this keyboard to a secondary device using its Bluetooth connection, and switching between the two is as easy as a press of a button.
+It uses proprietary low-profile tactile mechanical switches that are similar to Cherry MX Browns, though you can get the keyboard with linear or clicky switches.
+These switches provide a light tactile bump that lets you know when a keystroke has been registered, and they have a very short pre-travel distance.
+You can customize the backlight of each key individually through Logitech's G HUB software, and the keyboard has onboard memory to save profiles if you need to switch computers.
+For multitaskers, you can pair this keyboard to a secondary device using its Bluetooth connection, and switching between the two is easy.

 Overall, the SteelSeries has more features and is more customizable, but if you want a clean, wire-free setup, go with the Logitech.